Custom Harley Horn Button Installation

 Using a small screwdriver, gently pry one of the tabs on the copper bracket out of the slot.
 Make sure you do not bend the bracket, since replacing it requires rewiring the horn button.

-Small screwdriver prying copper retaining tab from Harley horn button assembly
+small screwdriver prying copper retaining tab from Harley horn button assembly

 Now the horn button’s internals can be completely disassembled and the original black button can be removed.